-- 19.1 As a pre-condition of their participation in specified FIH International Events, all players must have undertaken an anti-doping education program prior to the commencement of the FIH International Event (if not completed within the preceding 24 months).
-Each National Association is free to choose which education program is most suitable for its players, such as the World Anti-Doping Agency's on-line course ALPHA, or a National Anti-Doping Organisation / Regional Anti-Doping Organisation organised training. - 19.2 All anti-doping tests will be carried out in accordance with the World Anti-Doping Code and the FIH Anti-Doping Rules relevant as at the first playing day of the tournament. - 19.3 All matches are subject to anti-doping tests as the FIH may direct.

-- 19.4 Team Managers will be advised about anti-doping test procedures at the Event Briefing meeting. - 19.5 Any player listed on the Team Entry form may be the subject of an anti-doping test after a match even if that player has not entered the Field of Play.
-A player may be the subject of more than one anti-doping test during a competition. - 19.6 A player selected for an anti-doping test may not take a shower, bath, ice-bath or similar before providing a urine / blood sample which meets the requirements in the International Standard for Testing.
+- 19.1 As a pre-condition of their participation in the Lima 2019 Pan American Games, all players must have undertaken an anti-doping education program prior to the commencement of the Games.
+Each NOC and National Association is free to choose which education program is most suitable for its players, such as the World Anti-Doping Agency's on-line course ALPHA, or a National Anti-Doping Organisation / Regional Anti-Doping Organisation organised training. - 19.2 All anti-doping tests will be carried out in accordance with the World Anti-Doping Code and the FIH Anti-Doping Rules relevant as at the first playing day of the tournament. - 19.3 All matches may be subject to anti-doping tests as Panam Sports may direct. - 19.4 Team Managers will be advised about anti-doping test procedures at the Event Briefing. - 19.5 Any player listed on the Team Entry Form may be the subject of an anti-doping test after a match even if that player has not entered the Field of Play.
+A player may be the subject of more than one anti-doping test during a competition. - 19.6 A player selected for an anti-doping test may not take a shower, bath, ice-bath or similar before providing a urine / blood sample which meets the requirements in the International Standard for Testing. - 19.7 If a player is disqualified from the competition due to a positive doping test, the player will be removed from all shooting statistics going forward in the competition.
+However, he / she will still appear on all team based statistics clearly marked as disqualified